DJSherwood/DJSherwood.github.io/_posts/2024-10-12-First-Real-Post.markdown

 title: "First Post"
 date: 2024-10-12 18:36:00 -0500
 categories: random-thoughts
+lead: "This blog is an an experiment, with many goals..."
 ---
-This blog is an experiment, with many goals...
+Welcome to my blog!
+I have several goals I want to achieve using via this blog.

 Here they are:
 1. Develop my thoughts in more detail for things I already understand